 Welcome to our website about ecological agriculture and alternative food networks in China.
 We are a research team from the Department of Geography and Environmental Management at the University of Waterloo in Canada.
 People who are working or have worked in this team include the team leader Dr. Steffanie Scott, Dr. Zhenzhong Si, Dr. Theresa Schumilas, Dr. Aijuan Chen, PhD candidate Danshu Qi, Ning Dai and Jodi Koberinski.
 We also collaborate with researchers from multiple Chinese universities.
 Here you can find the most recent updates about the greening of China's food system including the development of ecological farms, the emergence of ecological farmers' markets, community supported agriculture (CSA) farms and buying clubs and many other initiatives addressing the growing food security and food safety concerns of Chinese citizens.
 Please watch our Youtube video here for an overview of China's changing food system, and visit our research website to see our research broadly focused on China's Changing Food System.

 Our book "Organic Food and Farming in China: Top-down and Bottom-up Ecological Initiatives" is published!
-You can now purchase a copy here (20% Discount Available - enter the code FLR40 at checkout).
+(20% Discount Available - enter the code FLR40 at checkout).

 This book shows how a set of social, economic, cultural, and environmental conditions have converged to shape the development of a "formal" organic sector, created by "top-down" state-developed standards and regulations, and an "informal" organic sector, created by ‘bottom-up’ grassroots struggles for safe, healthy, and sustainable food.
 This is generating a new civil movement focused on ecological agriculture and quality food.